laursisask/repo-8/src/pages/partner/index.md

 ![Partner Integration Workflow](resources/Partner_Integration_Workflow.png)

-1. **Get an IMS token:** The Globalization Content Service team procures an IMS bearer token for your firm.
-Use this token to get authenticated through the Adobe I/O console.
-2. **Log on the Adobe I/O Console**: Use the IMS token to log in Adobe I/O console.
+1. **Log on the Adobe I/O Console**: Create an account and log in Adobe I/O console.
 Once verified, you can access the products and services based on the permissions granted to you.
-3. **Subscribe to APIs**: You can subscribe to the Adobe I/O Globalization Content Service APIs to manage projects, tasks, and assets.
+2. **Subscribe to APIs**: You can subscribe to the Adobe I/O Globalization Content Service APIs to manage projects, tasks, and assets.
-4. **Subscribe to events**: Using Adobe I/O journaling APIs, subscribe to events and get near real-time communication.
+3. **Subscribe to events**: Using Adobe I/O journaling APIs, subscribe to events and get near real-time communication.
 Even if you have thousands of tasks needing localization every week, the event journal will help you get info as soon as tasks are being triggered at the product end.
 Based on task information received in events, retrieve assets, localize them, preview quality, and send final translated assets back to the product through the Adobe I/O Globalization Content Service APIs.
-5. **Create an OAuth Server-to-Server credential**: Add the new credential to your project to begin using the new credential to generate access tokens and update your application.
+4. **Create an OAuth Server-to-Server credential**: Add the new credential to your project to begin using the new credential to generate access tokens and update your application.

 # Partner Onboarding: The Complete Workflow